 In the Spring of 2018, we set out on a re-tour of Croatia to bring our book Cracking Croatian Wine: A Visitor Friendly-Guide to life.
 After Plešivica, our second stop was the Istria wine region.
-There were so much to share about Istria that we ended up shooting four episodes there.
+There was so much to share about Istria that we ended up shooting four episodes there.
 In Part 1 of Cracking Croatian Wine in Istria, we introduce you to some interesting characters in the Istrian food and wine scene.

 Istria Wine Region

 Located on the north corner of the Adriatic Sea, Istria is extremely diverse in topography because of its towering mountains, rolling hills, pastureland, and coastline.
 The peninsula of Istria is surrounded on three sides by the Adriatic Sea and bounded by the Alps on the north, enabling a wide array of microclimates for viticulture.
 Most of the peninsula belongs to Croatia, with a small portion lying within Slovenia and Italy.

 Istria touts the moniker “New Tuscany”, and it’s easy to observe where the similarities lie.
 The region is covered in vines, with green rolling hills topped by medieval towns.
 In addition to the topographical similarities, the Italian language is widely spoken here.
 Due to Istria’s proximity to Italy, many Istrians have Italian roots and relatives in Italy.
 The Istrian cuisine also takes on an Italian tint.
 Expect lots of hand-rolled pasta, fresh seafood, air-cured Pršut, tantalizing truffles, and award-winning olive oil when traveling in Istria.
 There are many small kitchens (called “konobas” in Croatia), similar to the traditional Italian trattorias and osterias, where you can scarf down honest, local fare paired with Istrian wines.